 Care should be taken to monitor the misting since high-speed nozzles run the risk of damaging root hairs.
 Inserting a fine mesh filter into the piping will prevent nozzles from clogging.
 Jet nozzles with orifices of .025 inches in diameter work well for desired droplet size and misting rate.
 Nozzles are attached to drilled holes in the piping.

 Discovering how to build an aeroponic system can open a whole new world for passionate vegetable growers.
 As noted above, however, atomization of the plants must be measured and proportional for excellent results.
-Droplet size, psi, frequency and spacing are all crucial variables in aeroponic farming.
+Droplet size, psi, frequency, and spacing are all crucial variables in aeroponic farming.
 Aeroponic technology is indeed worth the try.

 That said, gardeners can have abundant produce while conserving the soil if they invest in the right aeroponic infrastructure.